 The HDR-TG5V Handycam, which ships in May for a $1,000 suggested retail, will capture high-definition images in a range of resolution levels, including FullHD 1,920 by 1080p, and takes 4-megapixel digital still photos.

 File storage is accommodated by 16GB of internal flash memory, a portion of which is used for data management.
 Additional features include an embedded GPS function to give a geographical reference for where images were taken, and a minimal button layout.

 The TG5V also includes a new intuitive user interface for the touch-panel LCD.

 “This new model has a titanium body with a premium hard coating enhancing durability and it’s packed with high-performance features — like GPS and Smile Shutter technology — that deliver the best combination for your travel experiences,” stated Kelly Davis, Sony Electronics camcorder marketing director.

 The built-in GPS antenna and Navteq digital maps will geo-tag videos and photos to help document destinations on a map.

 Geo-tagged content is marked by a push pin at each shot location and can be played back on the camcorder map index display on the 2.7-inch-wide LCD touchpanel.

 The feature can also be used on a PC with provided Picture Motion Browser software.

 The 16GB of internal memory will store up to six hours of HD video in LP mode.
 A Memory Stick PRO Duo slot is provided for additional memory, if required.

-Sony has added a new graphical user interface that will enable users to easily personalize menus for easy operation and to quickly sort through captured content.
+Sony has added a new graphical user interface that will enable users to personalize menus for easy operation and to quickly sort through captured content.